Best of the Super Juniors: 2025

 The thirty-second Best of the Super Juniors began on May 10 and finished on June 1 at Ota City General Gymnasium.
 The entire field of participants was announced on April 5, 2025.
-This year's tournament features participants from New Japan Pro-Wrestling, Consejo Mundial de Lucha Libre, All Elite Wrestling, DDT Pro-Wrestling, and Dragon Gate.
-This tournament will feature the debuts of Mao (DDT) and Nick Wayne (AEW).
-Bushi was originally supposed to take part in the tournament, but after announcing that he would depart NJPW, he was replaced by Robbie X.
+This year's tournament featured participants from New Japan Pro-Wrestling, Consejo Mundial de Lucha Libre, All Elite Wrestling, DDT Pro-Wrestling, and Dragongate.
+This tournament featured the debuts of Mao (DDT) and Nick Wayne (AEW).
+Bushi was originally supposed to take part in the tournament, but after announcing that he would depart NJPW, he was replaced by Robbie X. 22-year old Kosei Fujita won the tournament, but failed to defeat El Desperado for his championship at the New Japan Soul tour finale on July 6.
+Neither man wreslted at Dominion 6.15 in Osaka-jo Hall.